zhenbah/Zhensa/docs/dev/engines/engine_overview.rst

    - :ref:`configured engines`
    - :ref:`settings engines`

-SearXNG is a metasearch-engine_, so it uses different search engines to provide better results.
+Zhensa is a metasearch-engine_, so it uses different search engines to provide better results.

-Because there is no general search API which could be used for every search engine, an adapter has to be built between SearXNG and the external search engines.
+Because there is no general search API which could be used for every search engine, an adapter has to be built between Zhensa and the external search engines.
 Adapters are stored under the folder :origin:`searx/engines`.

 .. _general engine configuration: